GEICO Insurance Review

 GEICO, which stands for Government Employees Insurance Company, has an interesting history.
 The company was founded in 1936 by husband-and-wife team Leo and Lillian Goodwin.
 In the early years, their focus was providing auto insurance to government employees.
 By the 1960s, their customer base grew to over 1 million.
 In 1980, they were one of the first insurance companies to provide 24/7 customer support over the phone—a feature that they still offer to this day.

 In 1995, Berkshire Hathaway was so impressed with GEICO’s growth that it decided to acquire the business.
 The famous GEICO Gecko was introduced in 1999.
-Two decades later, the company now insures over 24 million cars.
+Two decades later, the company now insures over 28 million vehicles.
 GEICO is headquartered in Chevy Chase, MD, and employs over 40,000 people—with 18 regional offices located throughout the U.S.

 Now that I’ve covered the nuts and bolts of the company, let’s take a look at how GEICO’s insurance policies work.